Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration

 - *Glue*
-  Enter a connector which is added between the different source attribute values.
+  Enter a connector or separator which is added between the different source attribute values.